 The pre-commit hook is run just before a commit transaction is promoted to a new revision.
-Typically, this hook is used to protect against commits that are disallowed due to content or location (for example, your site might require that all commits to a certain branch include a ticket number from the bug tracker, or that the incoming log message is non-empty).
+Typically, this hook is used to protect against commits that are disallowed due to content or location (e.g., your site might require that all commits to a certain branch include a ticket number from the bug tracker, or that the incoming log message is nonempty).

-If the pre-commit hook program returns a non-zero exit value, the commit is aborted, the commit transaction is removed, and anything printed to stderr is marshalled back to the client change validation and control post-commit - Notification of a successful commit.
+If the pre-commit hook program returns a nonzero exit value, the commit is aborted, the commit transaction is removed, and anything printed to stderr is marshalled back to the client.

-- 1. repository path - 2. commit transaction name
+- 1. Repository path - 2.
+Commit transaction name